Alligators, sharks, mountain lions and other predators are making a comeback

 We tried to kill them all, but some survived.

-Now, after pushing them to near-extinction, animals such as alligators, mountain lions and sharks are on the rebound due to conservation.
+Now, after they were pushed to near-extinction, animals such as alligators, mountain lions and sharks are on the rebound.
 And they are returning to their previous habitats.
 The trouble is, we're there, too.

-A new study said that these and many other large predators — both on land and in the sea — are re-colonizing areas that used to be prime hunting grounds for them, before humans decimated their populations.
+A new study said that these and many other large predators — on land and in the sea — are recolonizing areas that used to be prime hunting grounds for them, before humans decimated their populations.

 "We can no longer chock up a large alligator on a beach or coral reef as an aberrant sighting," said study lead author Brian Silliman of Duke University.
 "It's not an outlier or short-term blip.
 It's the old norm, the way it used to be before we pushed these species onto their last legs in hard-to-reach refuges.
 Now, they are returning."